NTimothy/freecodecamp-Courses/Responsive Web Design/README.md

 [x] Learn CSS Flexbox by Building a Photo Gallery Completed 7/23/2022

-[x] Learn Typography by Building a Nutrition Label, Ceomplted 7/24/2022
+[x] Learn Typography by Building a Nutrition Label, Completed 7/24/2022

 [x] Learn Accessibility by Building a Quiz, Completed 7/25/2022